-If you receive a suspicious email, call or text, contact us directly.
-We'll work with you to determine the legitimacy of suspicious messages.
+If you receive a suspicious email, call or text claiming to be from Huntington, let us know.
+We'll work with you to determine the legitimacy of suspicious messages and account activity.

 PHONE: (800) 480-2265

 EMAIL: ReportFraud@huntington.com